A heat pump may be a viable option for heating in your home or church premises.

 Ground source heat pumps are beneficial for new homes, and may be worth considering for some church halls and possibly churches especially new church buildings.

 Air source heat pumps may also be beneficial in some cases, as well as cheaper and easier to install than a ground source heat pump.

-The heat that is obtained from a heat pump low grade – in the case of a ground source system, at an average flow temperature of approximately 45 degrees C.
+The heat that is obtained from a heat pump low grade, in the case of a ground source system, at an average flow temperature of approximately 45 degrees C. However higher temperature heat pumps are now becoming available.

-This is cooler than a traditional central heating system.
 A heat pump therefore needs to be matched to a heating system capable of working to this lower water temperature.
+Radiators and pipework will need to be larger than for traditional systems.

 It is important for successful functioning of a heat pump that the building should be well insulated, especially if under floor heating is not to be used.

 Many if not most existing churches are not readily suited to upgraded insulation.
-The exception is where a roof void can be packed with insulation.
+An exception is where a roof void can be packed with insulation.
 However this may still not be sufficient for viable running of a heat pump – too much heat would still be lost through the walls before it reaches the ceiling.

 For new churches or extensions however, a heat pump may well be worth considering.
 Any new building should be super-insulated; they are also likely to be smaller in height and volume than many historic churches.
 Existing church halls (of modern construction) and also new church halls may also potentially be suitable candidates for a heat pump.

 Research has not given consistent answers about the benefits of heat pumps in domestic premises.
 The modern net zero carbon Vicarage of St John Wembley has a ground source heat pump.
 Not all case studies are equally favourable – but a heat pump remains very well worth considering for many houses, and certainly for new houses.